aackerman/talks/javascript-flow/README.md

 [display image of PHP and JavaScript]

 I worked with PHP and JavaScript while I was in college and that led me to my first job.
 And I have been working in JavaScript along with a variety of other languages ever since.
+Although I haven't written any PHP in years.

 [display image of Flow logo]